 Swamp walkers are required to wear long pants and lace-up boots or sneakers – no sandals, waders or open-top boots.
 A hat and long-sleeved shirt are also recommended.
 Bring water, snacks, or lunch.
 Bring bug repellent if you are sensitive.
 Put anything you do not want to get wet in zip-lock plastic bags.
 Bring a set of dry clothes; you can change in the visitors restrooms for the drive home.

 The Biologist Swamp Walk from 9:30 to 1:30 PM is $120 per person.
 For more information, to see available dates, and to purchase tickets visit the Eventbrite page for Fakahatchee Tours and Events.

 A Friends of Fakahatchee (FOF) private or group tour can be the highlight of the season for your community, organization, group and family.
 To arrange an exclusive private swamp walk, tram tour or boardwalk tour call our office at 239-695-1023 or email firstname.lastname@example.org.

 Check Eventbrite for the schedule and availability for any of these activities and to make reservations.

 Places are limited.

-All proceeds are used by the Friends of Fakahatchee, a 501(c)(3) not-for-profit, to support Park maintenance, conservation programs within it, the improvement of visitor facilities, and to fund our educational activities.
+All proceeds are used by the Friends of Fakahatchee, a 501(c)(3) not-for-profit, to support and protect the Fakahatchee Preserve’s natural resources.
+To improve visitors experience, and to fund our educational activities.
 Additional opportunities to experience the Fakahatchee are available through volunteer activities.
 Join the Friends of Fakahatchee today.
 Members also receive advance notification of all events, as many of these activities book up early.